 Getting a certificate of life in China

-If you are a Dutch national living in China and need to have a pre-printed certificate of life signed and stamped.
-Or you need the embassy to draw up a certificate of life for you.
-Find out below how to proceed.
+Are you a Dutch national living in China and need to have a pre-printed certificate of life signed and stamped?
+Or do you need a certificate of life for another purpose?
+Read the step-by-step guide below to find out what you can do in your situation.

 You will need the following documents in order to have a certificate of life drawn up or signed and stamped:

-• Proof of address.
+- Proof of address.
 This can be proof of registration with your municipality, for example.
-If this is not available in your country, you can instead provide a bank statement or utility bill from the past month bearing your name and address, or a rental contract bearing your name and address.
+If this is not available in your country, you can instead provide a bank statement, a telephone or utility bill from the past month bearing your name and address, or a rental contract bearing your name and address.

 Step 2: Make an appointment

-You can have your pre-printed certificate signed and stamped or drawn up by the embassy in Bejing or the consulate-general in Shanghai or Guangzhou.
+You can have your pre-printed certificate signed and stamped or drawn up by the embassy or the consulate-general.
+Find out how to make an appointment at each place.

 You can not have your certificate signed and stamped with the local authorities.